hjoliver/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

       clean_oven[-P1] => pre_heat_oven

-   In a ``P1`` recurrence, the suffix ``[-P1]`` means *the previous cycle point*, Similarly, ``[-P2]`` would refer to a task two cycles ago.
+   In a ``P1`` recurrence, the suffix ``[-P1]`` means *the previous cycle point*, Similarly, ``[-P2]`` refers back two cycles.
 The new dependency can be added to the workflow graph like this:

 .. code-block:: diff